andresugartechea/introToIM/finalProject/day1/day1.md

 <img src="concept.jpg" width="400" />

-While drawing the schematic, I considered also incorporation two LEDs and a speaker and figure out how to add them to the concept later.
+While drawing the schematic, I considered also incorporation two LEDs and a speaker and to figure out later how to add them to the concept.

 <img src="schematic.jpeg" width="400" />